Meet The Writers

-After years of playing in various bands and managing a local record store, writer Justin Kreitzer of Dayton, OH turned his experienced ear and life long passion for music into Atlas and the Anchor, the ever-growing indie music blog he started over five years ago.
+After years of playing in various bands and managing a local record store, writer Justin Kreitzer of Dayton, OH turned his experienced ear and lifelong passion for music into Atlas and the Anchor, the ever-growing indie music blog he started over five years ago.
 He is also a contributing writer for Fabricoh Magazine and the Dayton City Paper and assists with PR for Misra Records.
-Justin’s love of music began as an acid-washed-Metallica-patched-jean-jacket-wearing eight-year old, banging on the drums in his bedroom and continues today!
+Justin’s love of music began as a Metallica-patched-jean-jacket-wearing eight-year old, banging on the drums in his bedroom and continues today.

-Kelly O’Neil began her career in Public Relations in NYC with a diverse clientele including Foreigner, Jessica Simpson and Sir James Galway.
+Kelly O’Neil began her career in Public Relations in NYC with a diverse clientele including Foreigner, Jessica Simpson, Kevin Max, Jaci Velasquez and Sir James Galway.
 Her journalism career launched when she moved to Nashville and wrote for CCM, U and CrossWalk magazines.
-Kelly’s freelancing credits include Reader’s Digest, christianmusicplanet.com and christrock.com.
+Kelly’s freelancing credits include Reader’s Digest, Pan Pipes, christianmusicplanet.com and christrock.com.
 In addition to contemporary Christian music, Kelly is well versed in classical and jazz, having played in numerous ensembles, most notably the Nashville Philharmonic.
-She met her husband over a mutual admiration for King Crimson and now resides in Raleigh where she assists him with his Custom Home Theater Installation company, AV Tech and teaches private music lessons at her own Request Music studio.
+She met her husband over a mutual admiration for King Crimson and Yes.
+They now reside in Raleigh where Kelly assists him with his Custom Home Theater Installation company, AV Tech and teaches private music lessons at her own Request Music studio.

-Since 2000, Wisconsin-based Matthew Forss has been actively involved in the ‘global’ world music scene as a music journalist for the Edmonton, Canada-based Inside World Music (www.insideworldmusic.blogspot.com).
-Matthew holds an MFA in creative writing and is also a world music consultant, co-producer, and album compiler.
-Some of his music/book reviews and essays have been published in Songlines, Ethnomusicology, African Music, cultural encyclopedias, among others.
-Matthew’s favorite interviews include Yulduz Usmanova (Uzbekistan), Tinariwen (Mali), and Hevia (Spain).
-He diligently maintains his ever-growing collection of music from every country in the world, while looking forward to discovering (and reviewing) new music.
+Since 2000, Wisconsin-based Matthew Forss has been actively involved in the ‘global’ world music scene as a music journalist for the Edmonton, Canada-based Inside World Music.
+Matthew holds an MFA in creative writing from Goddard College-Plainfield, VT.
+Some of his music and book reviews have been published in Songlines, Ethnomusicology, and African Music.
+He is published with ABC-CLIO, World Trade Press, Oxford University Press, Golson Media, Greenwood Press, and Facts On File.
+He diligently maintains his ever-growing collection 4,200+ recordings of music from every country in the world, while looking forward to discovering (and reviewing) new music.

 Melissa Nastasi is a lifetime New York resident with a passion for all things music.
 Two years ago she started ModernMysteryBlog.com, where she writes albums reviews, interviews, editorials, show reviews and more.
 Formerly the Associate Editor of the music site GreenShoelace.com, her work has also been featured on BreakThruRadio.com, MyMusicSuccess.com and BrooklynVegan.com.
 She has interviewed a great deal of artists from The Dandy Warhols to We Are Scientists and even conducted the first ever Surfer Blood interview.
 She has been a Pavement fan since she was 12 years old.